Arizona Fire Prevention Resources

 - U.S Postal Service Alerts: Find out if there are any postal service problems in your area after a weather-related or other event.
 You can view residential as well as business alerts.
 If you need to relocate, you can also do your change of address online.

 - Arizona Department of Transportation (ADOT): Has a fire closed a highway?
 ADOT can tell you.
 If you download the ADOT Alerts app, you will receive emergency alerts on your cellphone about closures such as those caused by the Telegraph Fire.
-The Arizona Traveler Information System: Call 511, download the AZ 511 App or visit the AZ511.gov website.
+The Arizona Traveler Information System: Call 511, download the AZ 511 App.

 - Apache-Sitgreaves National Forests